kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 - Version of containerd: v1.5
 - Version of Kubernetes: Target  1.21
 - Version of OS support: 1809/Windows 2019 LTSC and 2004
-- Alpha Feature Gate for passing privileged flag **or** annotaions to CRI calls.
+- Alpha Feature Gate for passing privileged flag **or** annotations to CRI calls.

 Beta

-- Go through PSP Linux test (e2e: validation & conformance) and make them relevant for Windows (which apply, which dont and where we need to write new tests).
+- Go through PSP Linux test (e2e: validation & conformance) and make them relevant for Windows (which apply, which don't and where we need to write new tests).
 - Provide guidance similar to Pod Security Standards for Windows privileged containers
 - Containerd: v1.5
 - Kubernetes Target 1.22 or later